 Altum Health’s mission is to provide “The Right Care.
 Always”, no matter the circumstances.
 The current circumstances surrounding COVID-19 continue to evolve.
-As businesses begin to reopen, we want to ensure our commitment to providing the Right Care is clearly communicated.
+We want to ensure our commitment to providing the Right Care is clearly communicated.

 The highest possible standards for health, safety, and cleanliness are always a top priority.
 At UHN, these standards are in place to keep everyone safe.
 To ensure your personal safety, and that of others, we have compiled a detailed list of what you can expect arriving at one of our clinic locations.

 If you are experiencing symptoms prior to your appointment, please inform our team.
 It is important that you do not come into the clinic if you are experiencing COVID-19 symptoms.